bytecodealliance/wasm-tools/CONTRIBUTING.md

 More documentation of `cargo fuzz` can [be found online](https://rust-fuzz.github.io/book/cargo-fuzz.html).

+### Adding a new Crate

+When a new crate is added to this repository it'll need to be accompanied with a reservation of the crate name on crates.io.
+That enables this repository to automatically manage publishing of the crate.
+The steps for adding a new crate
+are:

+* CI should fail when a new crate is added until the below steps are complete.
+* Update `ci/publish.rs` with the name of your crate in the array at the top.
+* A dummy empty crate should be published to crates.io with a small README pointing to this repository and indicating that it's a temporary name reservation until the first version is published from this repository's automation.
+* A "Trusted Publishing" workflow should be added for the new crate.
+The workflow filename is `publish.yml` and the environment name is `release`.
+* The crate should be exclusively owned by the `wasmtime-publish` crates.io user.
+This will require a `wasm-tools` maintainer to log in, accept the invite, and remove the prior owner.

+After these steps have been completed CI should then pass and the crate will be auto-published from this repository on the next release.

+Note that if you're adding a crate which is not published to crates.io you'll want to add `publish = false` to the manifest.

 # License

 This project is licensed under the Apache 2.0 license with the LLVM exception.